divblox/divblox.github.io/data-modeler.md

 While the ORM classes utilize basic, straightforward SELECT statements in its Load methods, dxQ is capable of infinitely more complex queries.
 In fact, any SELECT a developer would need to do against a database should be possible with dxQ.

 At its core, any dxQ query will return a collection of objects of the same type (e.g. a collection of Task objects).
-But the power of dxQ is that we can branch beyond this core collection by bringing in any related objects, performing any SQL-based clause (including WHERE, ORDER BY, JOIN, aggregations, etc.) on both the core set of Task rows andany of these related objects rows.
+But the power of dxQ is that we can branch beyond this core collection by bringing in any related objects, performing any SQL-based clause (including WHERE, ORDER BY, JOIN, aggregations, etc.) on both the core set of Task rows and any of these related objects rows.

 >Every code generated class in your ORM will have the three following static dxQuery methods: